BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 ***********************************

-> All Conference Sessions, Lightning Talks and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)
+> All Conference Sessions, Lightning Talks, and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)

 Monday
 ------

 - **Breakfast** Post your plans on Slack if you want others to join you.
-  There will be coffee and toast bar at Bruce's house starting at 7:45am.

 - **9am** CTA King Room \
 Conference Overview \